anonaddy/addy.io/source/faq.md

 ## Are forwarded emails signed when encryption is enabled? {#are-forwarded-emails-signed-when-encryption-is-enabled}

-Yes when you have encryption enabled all forwarded emails are signed using our mailer@anonaddy.me private key.
+Yes when you have encryption enabled all forwarded emails are signed using our no-reply@addy.io private key.

 You can add this key to your own keyring so that you can verify emails have come from us.

-The fingerprint of the mailer@anonaddy.me key is <span class="break-words">"26A987650243B28802524E2F809FD0D502E2F695"</span> you can find the key on [https://keys.openpgp.org](https://keys.openpgp.org/search?q=26A987650243B28802524E2F809FD0D502E2F695).
+The fingerprint of the no-reply@addy.io key is <span class="break-words">"26A987650243B28802524E2F809FD0D502E2F695"</span> you can find the key on [https://keys.openpgp.org](https://keys.openpgp.org/search?q=26A987650243B28802524E2F809FD0D502E2F695).

 ## What if I don't want anyone to link ownership of my aliases together? {#what-if-i-dont-want-anyone-to-link-ownership-of-my-aliases-together}